-The Ebola outbreak in 2014–2015 hit Liberia very hard, and Sweden was one of the countries that provided the most assistance.
+The ebola outbreak in 2014–2015 hit Liberia very hard, and Sweden was one of the countries that provided the most assistance.
 Liberia is still one of the world's poorest countries with a young population.
-Now that the country has been declared free from the disease, bilateral cooperation is focusing on the country's continued peaceful development, professionalisation of the public and private sectors, and on an economic development that will benefit the poor.
+Now that the country has been declared free from the disease, bilateral cooperation is focusing on the country's continued peaceful development, professionalization of the public and private sectors, and on an economic development that will benefit the poor.

 Decentralisation and democratic development